 Dr Marcus Hewitson

-§ Primary Training, working towards Fellowship of the Australian College of Nutritional and Environmental Medicine (ACNEM)
+§ Primary Training - Australian College of Nutritional and Environmental Medicine (ACNEM)

 § Walsh Research Institute Practitioner Training (Biobalance) – advanced nutrient therapy protocols for mental health disorders

 § A Year of Polyvagal - Deb Dana (PCPSI)

 Dr Catriona Quinn is a wholistic medical practitioner, focusing on Nutritional and Environmental Medicine to help people towards enjoyment of better health, wellbeing and happiness.
 Cat loves to work collaboratively with patients motivated to improve health and lifestyle for themselves and their families.
 Cat’s specialty areas include gut health, mental health, family medicine – women, children, men and elderly, thyroid and other endocrine issues, and she enjoys a challenge.
 Cat also enjoys Emergency Medicine and works in the Byron Central Hospital Emergency Department.
 She is an extremely diligent, and very caring doctor (and a great detective) and her perseverance and support has helped many people improve their quality of life.

 Clinical Support Staff

 Lorelei’ s passion for working with people crystallised after volunteering with the Byron Youth Service in 2005 where she worked as a mentor for young people, liaising with local services and DOCS.
 Seeing a real need to develop her knowledge of Drug And Alcohol issues she began her training as a Drug and Alcohol Counsellor, moving into Life Line Counselling in Lismore.